Aleaume/Udactiy_DataSc_P1/README.md

 The repository is composed of:
 ### Datasets
-In the Florence folder you can see both the sample and the full csvs
+In the Florence folder you can see both the sample and the full csvs containing listings information.

 ### Data dictionary
 Detailing the dataset content

-### Exploration Jupyter Notebooks
+### 1 Exploration Jupyter Notebook
 Data_exploration.ipynb is a notebook used during the concetption of the project for tests & development purposes

 ### 3 Questions Notebooks